mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ##### New Slack Bus
-Looking at the following code example, we can see that the output limits of the generator are set only for the first generator that is connected to the slack bus:
+Looking at the following code example, we can see that the output limits of the generator are set only for `Generator 1` that is connected to the slack bus:
 ```@example NewSlackBus
 using JuliaGrid # hide
 @default(unit) # hide